Atom-lib/Atom-Archive/README.md

 ## About

-This archive includes guides, notes, links, and learning materials that I personally use and keep for reference.
+This archive includes guides, notes, links, and learning materials that we personally use and keep for reference.
 If you find it helpful too — great!
 If you have useful resources to share, feel free to:

 - Post them in the [Discord server](https://discord.gg/YDnXBnj9kh)